You will improve your search engine rankings and traffic by putting key content above the fold of the browser.

 Above the fold checklist

-Cazoo sell cars online and deliver to your door
+Cazoo sell cars online and delivers to your door

 YES